Senior 8 min · April 11, 2026

 data_type=data_type,

 reasoning="Categorical or ordinal data is best visualized as a bar graph.
-Each category gets a separate bar for comparison.",
+Each category gets a separate bar for direct comparison.",

 warnings=warnings,